Photo of Helen Dodd's laptop which is a Lenovo Ideapad. There is a small notebook and a red pen in front of it on the desk.

 You have put in hard work on the writing, and now is the time to get the message across effectively to your audience.
 Think this stage will be complicated?
 It will not be if you hire me.
 I will make sure the whole process is as hassle-free as possible.

 If you have been searching for a friendly, professional proofreader who will support you every step of the way, then look no further.
-I am an entry-level member of the Chartered Institute of Editing and Proofreading (CIEP), and I have completed a number of their training courses.
+I am an intermediate member of the Chartered Institute of Editing and Proofreading (CIEP), and I have completed a number of their training courses.
 I am fully committed to my ongoing professional development.
-I will always offer to proofread a short sample for you free of charge.
-This way you can be reassured that I am the person for the job.

 I will find and correct any errors in a document in its paged and fully designed form before it is published or placed online.
 This is the final stage of the editing process.
 Proofreading will involve: